umgbhalla/dotfiles/README.md

     The current network status can be displayed with the `nmcli radio` and `nmcli device` commands.

+    More complicated networks may require more settings, and `nmtui` provides a more comfortable user-interface for complex networks such as school networks, vpns, or hotel networks.

 #### Creating a User <a name="creatinguser"></a>
 1. Create a user.
 This is the user you will use to log in.
 I will create a user named `sam`.
     ```
     useradd -m -g wheel sam
     passwd sam
     ```
-2. `EDITOR=vim visudo` to grant the new user sudo permissions.
+2. `EDITOR=nvim visudo` to grant the new user sudo permissions.
     ```
     %wheel ALL=(ALL) ALL
     ```